 The best option?
 Using both to cover all use cases/communication channels

 There’s no reason to limit yourself to one option – you can use both a voicebot and a chatbot simultaneously.
-They can complement each other on different stages of the user journey, which will enable you to cover all the bases.
+They can complement each other at different stages of the user journey, which will enable you to cover all the bases.

 Infovistar offers a solution that incorporates both technologies